Spatio-Temporal Pricing for Ridesharing Platforms: A Static CE Mechanism

-For the Super Bowl game scenario, the static CE mechanism with a driver-pessimal plan adopts the plan illustrated in Figure~\ref{fig:super_bowl_spatio_temporal}.
-In this plan, all drivers stay at location $C$ or re-position to location $C$ at time $0$, picking up riders with high values.
-Driver $3$ exits at time $2$ after dropping off rider $6$.
-The total rider value is $300$, and the total trip costs incurred is $80$, and the total exit cost is $5$, resulting in an optimal welfare of $205$.

-The anonymous trip prices are shown in italics, below the edges corresponding to the trips.
-For each feasible path of each driver, the total prices minus costs is $50$, the welfare gain of the economy if the driver is replicated.
-The outcome forms a CE, that there is no other path with a higher total utility for any driver.
-All riders are happy with their dispatched trips given the prices, and there is no driver or rider envy.

-Suppose now that driver $3$ did not follow the plan at time 0 to pick-up rider $3$ going from $B$ to $C$, but stayed in location $B$ until time $1$.
-The effect of this deviation and not updating the plan is that driver $3$ is no longer able to pick up rider $6$, who strictly prefers to be picked up given the original price of $\price_{C,B,1} = 75$.
-One of the drivers $1$ and $2$ who was supposed to pick up rider $8$ with value $90$ is actually able to pick up rider $6$, and this would lead to a higher social welfare.
-Moreover, driver $3$ is now able to pick up rider $5$, however, she wouldn't be dispatched to do so.
+\begin{example}[Continued] Suppose that driver $3$ in the Super Bowl example did not follow the plan at time $0$ to pick-up rider $3$, but stayed in location $B$ until time $1$.
+Under a static CE mechanism with driver-pessimal CE plan (as shown in Figure~\ref{fig:super_bowl_spatio_temporal}), the effect of this deviation and not updating the plan is that driver $3$ is no longer able to pick up rider $6$ at time $1$, who strictly prefers to be picked up given the original price of $\price_{C,B,1} = 75$.
+Driver $2$, who was supposed to pick up rider $8$ is actually able to pick up rider $6$ instead of rider $8$, and this would lead to a higher welfare.
+Moreover, driver $3$ is now able to pick up rider $5$, however, she wouldn't be dispatched to do so. \myqed \end{example}